michaelnisi/skull/README.md

 }
 ```

-Once you made sure SPM sees the SQLite system library and all its dependencies, you can test **Skull** with:
+Once you made sure SPM sees the SQLite system library, and all its dependencies, you can test **Skull** with:

 ```sh
 swift test